-On June 18, 2007, the Company acquired the assets of 15 of 17 Red Robin® franchised restaurants owned by Top Robin Ventures, Inc. and Morite of California, in the state of California, for a cash price of approximately \$44.3 million, including approximately \$1.5 million of the contingent consideration referenced below.
+On June 18, 2007 and July 16, 2007, the Company acquired the assets of 17 Red Robin® franchised restaurants owned by Top Robin Ventures, Inc. and Morite of California, in the state of California, for a cash price of approximately \$49.8 million, including the contingent consideration referenced below.
 The Company funded the acquisition through borrowings under its credit facility.
-Also on June 18, 2007, the Company assumed management of the two of the remaining existing restaurants under management services agreements.
-On July 16, 2007, the Company acquired for additional consideration one of the two remaining restaurants that operated under a management agreement and an eighteenth restaurant, which had been under construction in Fresno, California.
-The Fresno restaurant opened on July 16, 2007.
-See Note 10 Subsequent Events, below.
-The purchase agreement includes an earn-out arrangement under which the purchase price to be paid to the sellers may be increased by up to \$3 million if the 18 restaurants achieve certain aggregate 2007 sales targets.
-As of July 15, 2007, approximately \$1.5 million of this contingent consideration has been earned by the sellers and is included in the total purchase price referenced above for the 15 restaurants.
+Also on June 18, 2007, the Company assumed management of two existing restaurants under management services agreements, one of which was subsequently acquired on July 16, 2007.
+The purchase agreement includes an earn-out arrangement under which the purchase price to be paid to the sellers may be increased by up to \$3 million if the 18 restaurants, including the managed restaurant, achieve certain aggregate 2007 sales targets.
+As of October 7, 2007, approximately \$2.2 million of this contingent consideration has been earned by the sellers and is included in the total purchase price referenced above for the 17 restaurants.